StefanScott/urweb-colorThing_Fk/README.md

 ﻿# urweb-colorThing_Fk

-In order to minimize possible errors, I am trying to do minimal example of a `<select>` widget to edit a foreign-key field, but I am still getting a compile error "Some constructor unification variables are undetermined".
+In order to minimize possible errors, I am trying to do a minimal example of a `<select>` widget to edit a foreign-key field, but I am still getting a compile error "Some constructor unification variables are undetermined".

 Strangely, this error message mentions a field `[Id = string]` - but my code only uses `[Id = int]`.